 Heavy metal toxicity is the accumulation of heavy metals in the body.
 In low amounts, some metals are essential.
 However, too much can result in oxidative stress, disrupt mitochondrial function, and impair the activity of numerous enzymes.
-The impact of heavy metals in the body may induce degenerative symptoms and clinical studies have shown a strong correlation between metal exposure and neurological diseases.

 Heavy Metals Include: